sfederic/VEngine/README.md

     }
 }
 ```

+Initially, an Entity Component System was intended to be built but became too 'optimised' for certain situations.
+The tradeoff was to use the common Actor/Component model as a base an batch Actor ticks and creation instead.

+### Worlds

 A 'World' is the current view of the scene on-screen.
 Each World will have a list of the currently active Actor and Component systems.